 For 65+ years, SC Johnson has been working to help protect families from insect-borne disease.
 By leveraging our decades of entomological expertise and capabilities, we have developed breakthrough spatial repellent tools like Guardian™, that can significantly reduce the presence of mosquitos in households.
 Malaria is one of the world’s deadliest diseases, even in 2024, it takes the life of a child under 5 every minute – a statistic SC Johnson and our dedicated partners are working to change.

 For over 60 years, we've used our entomological expertise to develop products that provide protection against malaria and other insect-borne diseases.
-Since 2013, we formed a dedicated team called “Base of the Pyramid Group” that focuses specifically on helping the world’s most vulnerable fight against mosquito-borne diseases and other health concerns.
-Learn more about the Base of the Pyramid through our 2022/2023 Impact Report.
+Since 2013, our Healthier World Initiative has focused specifically on helping the world’s most vulnerable people fight against insect-borne diseases and other health concerns.

 2006 - Present